editacosovic/medelite-facility-assessment/README.md

 # MedElite Facility Assessment Report Generator
-Edita Cosovic
-Brown University PLME Program
+Edita Cosovic, Brown University PLME Program

 This project was developed as part of the MedElite technical case study.